In this article

 Insights

 Automated payment reconciliation is the use of software to automatically match incoming payments to open invoices and remittance details, so receivables are cleared without manual lookups.
 Instead of a person opening bank statements, hunting for the right invoice, and keying entries by hand, the system ingests payment and remittance data, matches it to outstanding invoices, and flags only the exceptions that need a human.
-The result is faster cash clearing, fewer errors, and an AR team that spends time on judgment rather than data entry.
+The result is faster cash clearing, fewer errors, and an AR team that spends its time on judgment and exceptions rather than repetitive data entry.

 What is automated payment reconciliation?

 Automated payment reconciliation is a workflow where software receives payment data and remittance information, then matches each payment to the correct open invoice or invoices.
 It draws on bank feeds, lockbox files, payment processor records, and emailed remittances, then applies matching logic to associate dollars received with dollars owed.
-This is a core part of cash application, the step where received cash is applied against open receivables.

 How does automated payment reconciliation work?

 The process generally follows a repeatable sequence.
 The software pulls payment data from connected sources, parses remittance details, and compares them against the open invoice ledger.
-When it finds a confident match, it applies the payment and updates the invoice status.
-When data conflicts or is incomplete, it creates an exception for an AR specialist to resolve.

 What are the key steps in the reconciliation process?